EYFS areas of Learning & Development

 8. Important Government health and safety projects such as healthy eating and road safety campaigns.

-I have written a lot about planning in e-book 15 EYFS Planning. it is available from my website.
+I have written a lot about planning for older children e-book 43 'Learning and Play over 3s' - available from my website.

 Here are some ideas for using the 7 areas of learning and development in your planning...